-- Contraceptives and sterilization as described in the Family Planning-Contraceptives and Sterilization section - Mammograms for routine breast cancer screening - Preexposure prophylaxis (PrEP) and related services for members at high risk for HIV - Prostate specific antigen (PSA) testing and digital rectal examination (DRE) for members age 40 and older, or for members under age 40 who are at high risk due to: - African-American race; - Family history (such as multiple first-degree relatives diagnosed at an early age); or - Previous borderline PSA levels. - Smoking cessation counseling and aids, including over-the-counter aids - Well-baby/child care for children, including childhood immunizations
+- Contraceptives and sterilization as described in the Family Planning-Contraceptives and Sterilization section - Mammograms for routine breast cancer screening, including: - A single baseline mammogram for members ages 35-39; and - One mammogram per year for members age 40 and older; or - More frequent mammograms based on the physician's recommendation. - Preexposure prophylaxis (PrEP) and related services for members at high risk for HIV - Prostate specific antigen (PSA) testing and digital rectal examination (DRE) for members age 40 and older, or for members under age 40 who are at high risk due to: - African-American race; - Family history (such as multiple first-degree relatives diagnosed at an early age); or - Previous borderline PSA levels. - Well-baby/child care for children, including childhood immunizations